11 Quarto

 Figure 11.10: Commit with message ‘test’ was pushed to the dev branch a minute ago

-In our example, the dev branch is two commits ahead of the main branch.
-To share your updates or integrate them into the stable version, you can open a pull request to merge dev into main.
+In this example, the dev branch is two commits ahead of main.
+To share your updates or integrate them into the stable version, open a pull request to merge dev into main.

 # Heading level 1